Federal work-study (FSW) is a need-based financial aid program that helps students with employment opportunities on campus, or within the community.

-CWS is a financial aid program designed to assist students with employment opportunities on campus.
-CWS may be awarded to students who have indicated an interest in work-study on the FAFSA.
-These are limited funds that may be awarded to Colorado residents only.
-Students must be enrolled in at least 6 credit hours to be eligible.
-This is a regular paid position in which a student will receive a bi-monthly paycheck.
-The CWS earnings are taxable; however, are excluded in the need calculation on the FAFSA.
+Colorado work-study (CWS) is a financial aid program designed to assist students with employment opportunities on campus, and may be awarded to students who have indicated an interest in work-study on the FAFSA.
+These are limited funds may be awarded to Colorado residents only.

 - Students cannot begin work until all personnel paperwork has been completed